Min1222Ag/C.C/README.md

     6-2.
 If they detect an obstacle, RPi 2 sends an avoiding signal.
 Otherwise, RPi 2 sends a driving signal.

+Your README.md file must include:
+(7) Environment settings (Must be very detailed with several steps.)
 #### 🌊 Environment Setting

     - Raspberry Pi OS : Ubuntu Server 20.04.5 LTS (64-bit)